The Hardest Day: Göring, Mölders and Galland

-Göring spent The Hardest Day at Karinhall with two of his top fighter pilots, Werner Mölders and Adolf Galland.
+Göring spent The Hardest Day at Karinhall with two of his top fighter pilots, Mölders and Adolf Galland.
 He was decorating them with the Combined Pilots-Observation Badge in Gold with Diamonds after they had achieved much success in recent weeks.
 However, Göring took the opportunity to berate them over bomber losses and in particular, what he saw, as a lack of aggression in the Jagdwaffe.
 This criticism was not well received.
-Göring quickly moved to reconcile with them by ordering their promotion to Geschwaderkommodore (Wing Commander) in command of their respective Geschwader (Wings).
+Göring quickly moved to reconcile with them by ordering their promotion to Geschwaderkommodore (Wing Commander) in command of their respective Geschwader.
 Göring felt a younger generation of combat leaders would help motivate the force.

 On 19 August, Göring read the reports on the losses of 18 August, and unhappy with the extent of the losses, recalled both pilots.
 Hitler's Directive 17 had ordered the Luftwaffe to achieve air superiority, but remain strong enough for when, or rather if, Sea Lion was launched.
 Moreover, Göring recognised that the Luftwaffe was his power base.
 A failure would be damaging, but a severe weakening of the Luftwaffe would be far worse.
 He emphasised to his commanders the need to preserve the Luftwaffe's strength.
 Essentially, the core theme of the conference was fighter protection.
 The fighter leaders advocated sweeps to clear the skies in advance of attacks.
 Other commanders present thought a combination of sweeps and close escort would be more effective in reducing losses.
 Göring agreed and listed a number of forms that the sweeps could take.
 The most important tactical change he made was instituting a wholesale purge of older Geschwaderkommodore in favour of younger men.
 From now on, leaders were to be drawn from the ranks, given responsibility based on skill and experience rather than rank, while allowing them to have a free rein in tactical engagements (a form of aerial Auftragstaktik).

-Göring also placed emphasis on correct rendezvous with the bombers, which had been lacking in recent operations (see Adlertag).
+Göring also placed emphasis on correct rendezvous with the bombers, which had been lacking in recent operations.
 The longer-range bombers were ordered directly to fighter airfields to pick up their escorts on the way to the target.
 He determined that as many fighters as possible should remain on sweeps while a smaller number maintained close contact with the bombers.
 For now, this would be the main tactical arrangement of fighter-bomber cooperation.